Recusatio

 A recusatio is a poem (or part thereof) in which the poet says he is supposedly unable or disinclined to write the type of poem which he originally intended to, and instead writes in a different style.

 The recusatio is something of a topos in ancient and Renaissance literature.
 Its use has often been interpreted as a persona deliberately adopted by the poet, allowing him to assert himself in the guise of ironic self-deprecation or feigned humility.

 Ancient Greek origins

 The topos of recusatio was introduced by Callimachus in his Aetia fr.
 1.21-4, and employed in his refusal to write a major epic, preferring slighter poetic forms.
-Anacreon’s work contains many similar examples.
+The Anacreontea contain many similar examples.